skylence-be/multiple-frameworks-project-knowledge-base-for-claude-opus/migrate-utils/README.md

 - Structure the migration plan produced from the AI analysis into actionable steps.
 - Extract the current database schema (tables, columns, types, constraints) for documentation and mapping.
-- Identify columns that store textual values where normalized foreign keys (IDs) are expected and collect distinct values for mapping.
+- Optionally identify columns that store textual values where normalized foreign keys (IDs) are expected and collect distinct values for mapping.

 Contents:
 - legacy-migration-guide.md — A practical, prompt-driven workflow to have Claude (or another AI) analyze a legacy codebase and convert findings into a concrete migration plan.
+- sql/ —
-- sql/ — Portable SQL scripts for PostgreSQL and MySQL/MariaDB to extract schema details and sample distinct values for specified columns.
+  - Copy-paste friendly SQL for PostgreSQL and MySQL/MariaDB to extract schema details with no CLI meta-commands.
+  - Optional advanced scripts that also sample distinct values for specified columns.

 Who is this for:
 - Engineers migrating legacy monoliths, older frameworks, or mixed-style databases.